GMT -6 hours

 Discover Mayan sites and laze on powdery beaches

-This former fishing village is now a lively resort that lures hedonists in search of picture-perfect beaches, luxurious resorts that cater for your every whim, designer malls and incredible nightlife.
+This former fishing village of Cancun is now a lively resort that lures hedonists in search of picture-perfect beaches, luxurious resorts that cater for your every whim, designer malls and incredible nightlife.
 The Hotel Zone or Zona Hotelera is a bustling strip of bars, dance clubs and live music venues.
 From mid-March to early April American teens on spring break flock to Cancun, keen to enjoy the sunshine and beach life whilst partying into the early hours.
 During this time the resort can get very busy.

 The Mayan ruins of the walled city of Tulum date back to 1200-1500 AD and are perched dramatically on a limestone cliff against a spectacular backdrop of endless blue skies, talcum powder sands and aquamarine waters.
 Highlights include El Castillo which is believed to have served as a temple and a beacon for boats approaching the shore, and the Temple of the Frescoes which features murals and sculptures depicting Mayan gods.
-Tulum is a peaceful resort that also offers easy access to Xel-Ha, the world’s largest natural aquarium.
-This ecological park is home to beautiful lagoons and cenotes, colourful marine life and ancient ruins.
-Float down the lazy river, swim with manatees and dolphins, don a snorkel in search of tropical fish or enjoy the thrill of zip-biking through the forest.
-The stunning hacienda-style Dreams Tulum Rresort & Spa is ideally located just five minutes from the ruins and Xel-Ha.

 Head north-east of the Zócalo to discover the ruins of the Templo Mayor which have an incongruous setting in the city centre.
 Destroyed by the Spanish in the 16th Century, this temple in the Aztec capital city of Tenochtitlanare remained undiscovered until 1978 when workmen discovered a huge stone carving depicting Coyolxauhqui, the moon goddess.
 During the site’s excavation thousands of artefacts were discovered - including a wall of skulls and life size statues of Aztec warriors – which can be seen at the on-site museum.

 Just an hour outside of the city lies the spectacular archaeological zone of Teotihuacán, also known as the City of the Gods.
 This capital of the pre-Hispanic empire and formerly the largest city in the Western Hemisphere was built between the 1st and 7th centuries and is now a vast and impressive complex of ruins that is well worth taking the time to explore.
-A challenging climb up the steep steps of the magnificent Pyramids of the Sun and Moon is rewarded with incredible panoramic view over the whole site.
+A challenging climb up the steep steps of the magnificent Pyramids of the Sun and Moon is rewarded with incredible panoramic views over the whole site.
 The Avenue of the Dead is lined with sacred monuments, palaces and the Temple of Quetzalcoatl which features beautiful carvings of the feathered serpent deity.

 Create your holiday